direktt/direktt-plugin/guides/developer-guide.md

 - **How does admin work?**
   - Each channel is managed by a single administrator (the creator).
   - One admin can manage multiple channels.
-  - One WordPress site can be linked to one channel (for more channels, use multisite or separate WP installs).
+  - One WordPress site can be linked to one channel (for more channels, use separate WP installs).

 ### Mobile App Users & Subscriptions

 - **Users (Subscribers):**
   - Any Direktt mobile app user can subscribe to one or more channels.
   - Subscribers can join, chat, and use digital services in any channel they've joined.
-  - Admins can also subscribe to other channels as regular users.
+  - Admins can also subscribe to other channels as regular users or event their own (for testing purposes).

 ### Chatting and Engagement

 - **Direct chat:**
   Admins and subscribers enjoy secure, 1:1 conversations within the app.
 - **Bulk messaging:**
-  Admins can send announcements or promotions to all subscribers of their channel.
+  Admins can send bulk messages, announcements or promotions to all subscribers of their channel.

 ### Privacy by Design